nolansio/Minesweeper/README.md

 ## 🔧 Installation

-1. Download the plugin `.jar` file corresponding to your version
+1. Download the plugin `.jar` file for your server version.
-2. Place it in your Minecraft server's `plugins/` folder
+2. Place it in the `plugins/` folder of your Minecraft server.
-3. Open the `.jar` archive and extract:
-    - `minesweeper_pack/` (resource pack folder)
-    - `platform.yml` (configuration file)
-4. Create the `plugins/minesweeper/resources/` folder (if it doesn't exist)
-5. Place `platform.yml` in `plugins/minesweeper/resources/`
-6. Zip the extracted `minesweeper_pack/` folder into `minesweeper_pack.zip` and install it on your server
-7. Restart the server
+3. Restart the server — that’s it!

+> **Important**:
-8. The `world_minesweeper` world will be automatically created on startup
+> - The empty `world_minesweeper` world is automatically created when the server starts.

-> **Important**: The resource pack is essential for correct number display!
+> - The **resource pack** is automatically loaded for players when they join the `world_minesweeper` world, fetched from an external link.
+> - The **platform configuration** is automatically downloaded to the `plugins/minesweeper/resources/` folder from an external link.

 ## 🎨 Block System

 The plugin uses glazed terracotta blocks to represent the number of adjacent mines.
-A **resource pack** is provided with the plugin to retexture these blocks with classic minesweeper numbers:
+A **resource pack** is provided to retexture these blocks with classic minesweeper numbers:

 | Number of Mines | Block                        |
 |-----------------|------------------------------|